damonkelley/blog.damonkelley.me/source/2016-07-13-srp-and-isp-part-2.html.markdown

 ### ISP applies SRP to our dependencies

-With segregated interfaces we have a finer grain of control over what our clients depend on.
+With segregated interfaces, we have a finer grain of control over what our clients depend on.

-Let's consider a class that implements multiple interfaces, `DimmerLight`.
 If we are depending on the concrete class instead an abstraction, then we are then implicitly depending on the combined interface of the class instead of the interface of the abstraction.

 ```java
 class DimmerLight implements Toggle, Dimmer {